Betty Irene Moore Fellowship fast facts

 - Magnet Recognition Program designation from the American Nurses Credentialing Center

-All applicants must also submit a nomination from a nursing school dean or chief executive at their organizations.
-An institution may nominate up to two applicants; but only one can be selected.
-The nomination must include a statement of commitment to provide the nominee with at least 30% release time throughout the three-year fellowship.
+All applicants must also submit a nomination from a nursing school dean, chief nurse executive or chief nursing officer at their organizations.
+An institution may nominate one applicant.
+If an institution already has a fellow in the program, it becomes eligible to nominate again once that fellow's program is complete after three years.
+The nomination must include a statement of commitment to provide the nominee with at least 30% release time throughout the three-year fellowship – including a plan to backfill applicant’s responsibilities.
+It must also include a brief narrative regarding the intended use of the one-time payment of $50,000 to the institution.

 Applicants with visiting or contract faculty roles are not eligible.